-COVID-19: Return to Office Frequently Asked Questions
+COVID-19: Frequently Asked Questions

-This document is intended to provide answers to frequently asked questions (FAQ) around the return to on-site operations of the New York City (NYC) Department of Housing Preservation and Development (HPD).
+This document is intended to provide answers to frequently asked questions (FAQ) around the operations of the New York City (NYC) Department of Housing Preservation and Development (HPD).
 Due to the dynamic nature of the COVID-19 emergency and response, modifications, and adjustments to HPD's policies, procedures and facilities may be made as necessary.